MicrosoftDocs/learn/learn-pr/azure/azure-sql-high-availability/includes/9-availability-consistency.md

 Accelerated Database Recovery (ADR) is built into the engine.
 With ADR, the transaction log is aggressively truncated and a persisted version store (PVS) is used.
 This technology allows you to perform a transaction rollback instantly, solving a well-known problem with long running transactions.
 It also allows Azure SQL to recover databases quickly.

 In Azure SQL Database and Azure SQL Managed Instance, ADR greatly increases general database availability.
-It's a big factor in the SLA.
+It's a significant factor in the SLA.
 For these reasons, ADR is on by default and can't be turned off.

 ## Database consistency